oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/04-prepare-config-data-and-app/prepare-config-data-and-app.md

 ### phaseInfo

-This defines the location where the application will store the metadata from training phase for data dependent processes, like *one_hot_encoding*.
+This specifies the location where the application will store the metadata from training phase for certain transformations that are sensitive to the values present in the data set, like *one\_hot\_encoding*.

 *   **connector** - The connector to OCI Object Storage.
 The fields/elements below are required.
     *   **namespace** - The namespace of Object Storage Bucket.
 Required if it is for object storage.